Crews searching for Confederate statue's 1887 time capsule

 RICHMOND, Va.
-(AP) — Work crews were still searching Thursday morning for a time capsule they believed was buried inside the pedestal under a statue of Confederate Gen. Robert E. Lee that towered over Richmond, Virginia, for more than a century until it was taken down Wednesday.
+(AP) — Work crews searching for a time capsule they believed was buried inside the pedestal under a statue of Confederate Gen. Robert E. Lee that had towered over Richmond, Virginia, hit a snag Thursday.

+Crews were having difficulty finding the capsule's precise location.
+Then late Thursday morning, a crane they were using to lift heavy pieces of a cornerstone broke down, stalling work until another crane was brought in a few hours later.

-State officials were scheduled to remove the 134-year-old time capsule Thursday morning from a cornerstone where they believed it was located.
-But after removing a 2,500-pound (1,134-kilogram) capstone and a 500-pound (227-kilogram) lid, crews were unable to pinpoint the precise location of the capsule.
+State officials were scheduled to remove the 134-year-old time capsule from the cornerstone a day after the large Confederate statue was taken down.
+But after removing a 2,500-pound (1,134-kilogram) capstone and a 500-pound (227-kilogram) lid, crews were unable to pinpoint the capsule's precise location.

-Workers have been using ground-penetrating radar devices to try to find the capsule in a third piece of the cornerstone.
+Workers had been using ground-penetrating radar devices to try to find the capsule in a third piece of the cornerstone.
 Virginia Gov. Ralph Northam’s chief of staff, Clark Mercer, said crews would keep looking for it in the cornerstone and adjoining stones.

-They have also decided to dig into the lid of the cornerstone to insert a new time capsule.
+They also decided to dig into the lid of the cornerstone to insert a new time capsule and state officials ceremonially placed it Thursday.

 The new time capsule will contain items reflective of current times, including an expired vial of the Pfizer COVID-19 vaccine, a Black Lives Matter sticker and a photograph of a Black ballerina with her fist raised near the Lee statue after racial justice protests erupted following the police killing of George Floyd in Minneapolis last year.